Skip to content

 Parking in Chania Old Town

-The Old Town itself is pedestrian-friendly (and car-free in many areas).
-There are several paid car parks just outside the Old Town walls — the closest fill up quickly in peak season.
+The Old Town itself is pedestrian friendly (and car free in many areas).
+There are several paid car parks just outside the Old Town walls, the closest fill up quickly in peak season.

-How Far is Chania Old Town from the Airport?
+How far is Chania Old Town from the airport?

-Chania International Airport (CHQ) is around 14 km away — roughly a 20-minute drive.
+Chania International Airport (CHQ) is around 14 km away, roughly a 20 minute drive.

 Final thoughts

 Chania Old Town is one of those rare places that blends history, culture, food, and relaxation perfectly.
 Whether you’re here for a quick stop or a full week, it’s worth taking your time to soak in the atmosphere, taste the food, and wander without a map.
+Still undecided?
+Check out my ‘is Chania worth visiting guide‘.

 More Crete related blog posts: